WordPress/wporg-plugin-guidelines/guideline-11.md

 <h4>11.
-Plugins cannot hijack the admin dashboard.</h4>
+Plugins must not hijack the admin dashboard.</h4>

-It is permitted for plugins to display appropriate messages as to their functionality on the WordPress admin dashboard.
-All such notices must be <strong>permanently</strong> dismissible or self-dismiss when resolved.
-Error messages and alerts must include information on how to resolve the situation, and remove themselves when completed.
+While it is permitted for plugins to display messages as to their functionality on the WordPress admin dashboard, they must be done with consideration and care to the usability of the WordPress dashboard.
+Getting in-between users and their desired actions creates a poor experience for WordPress as a whole.

-It is also permitted to request reviews of plugins, recommend add-on services or products, or suggest upgrades.
+All messages added by a plugin must be <strong>permanently</strong> dismissible.
+This may be done either by a user's direct action (clicking a 'dismiss' button) or by self-removal when an error is resolved.
 Messages should be limited in scope to one per page, and all advertisements must <em>directly</em> relate to the plugin and/or developer.

 Examples of violations include (but are not limited to):